 7. Eliminate Secrecy Surrounding Workplace Romances

 Employees will simply keep an office romance a secret if these relationships are discouraged.
-When a workplace romance is kept secret, your business can’t eliminate favoritism that could result from these relationships.
+When a workplace romance is kept a secret, your business can’t eliminate favoritism that could result from these relationships.

 The elimination of secrecy surrounding workplace romances also reduces the rumors that occur when these relationships are kept secret.
 Similarly, these rumors can hurt the chances of male colleagues including women in social events.

 Learn more about how to increase gender diversity through your employee benefits.

 Each of these methods is an exceptional tool to reduce gender discrimination in your workplace.
 Because a more gender-diverse workplace can boost productivity and increase profits.